 - 1 “Kolon Sport” thermal top to sleep in (bought in Kathmandu, still carrying)

-- 3 quick dry Tshirts (already travelling with them)
+- 3 quick-dry Tshirts (already traveling with them)

-- 1 long sleeved quick dry Tshirt (already travelling with it)
+- 1 long-sleeved quick-dry Tshirt (already traveling with it)

-- Lightweight Full Zip Fleece (already travelling with it)
+- Lightweight Full Zip Fleece (already traveling with it)